SamuelSwartzberg/flashcardifying_text_temp/phil.md

 The term ⟮c7;catch-22⟯ may at its most broad just refer to ⟮c8;a kind of contradiction or problem involving 2 things.⟯ A double bind is a demand or set of demands which is/are not all fulfillable at the same time, thus automatically incurring whatever sanctions are attached to the demand.

+## motiviation

+### higher-order volition

+A second-order desire/volition is a desire to have something as one's desire.
+E.g. if one wishes one wanted to eat less so one was thinner, the wish to be thinner and the (hypothetical) wish to eat leass are first-order desires, but the desire to desire to eat less is a second-order desire.

 # continental philosopy

 ## critical theory